Divy0901/IIEC-/README.md

 - `TeamInfo`: member records and profile update approvals.
 - `Attendance`: meetings, QR attendance, attendance correction requests, and leave records.

-## Publishing plan

-Recommended flow:

-1. Keep the source code in GitHub.
-2. Host the static app files on Hostinger with HTTPS enabled.
-3. Keep data in Google Sheets through Apps Script.
-4. Do not store the main database on your laptop.

-This keeps hosting simple and avoids exposing your personal machine to the internet.

 ## Running locally

 For install and service worker testing, serve the folder over HTTP: